 Step 1: Connecting your Airtable to Parabola

-To make things simpler, make sure you’re already logged into your Airtable account in your browser.
+- To begin, make sure you’re already logged into your Airtable account in your browser.

 - Parabola offers a free plan with 1 publish ‘flow’ and manual runs.
 If you haven’t already, you can check out their plans and sign up for a free account.

 - Once logged in, click on the default ‘Untitled’ flow and give it a name.
-If needed, of course, you can begin with a new flow from scratch.
+Alternatively, you can begin with a new flow from scratch.

 Parabola provide helpful tips and links to relevant documentation throughout their app.
 You’ll need your Airtable API key for this authorization and Parabola mentions just the required link from where you can fetch it.

 - Make a note of the Airtable Base and the name of the table within it from where you want to fetch data.
 Then, head to Airtable’s API page: https://airtable.com/api and select your required base.
-Copy the base ID into Parabola, and then enter the required table name as shown below:
+Copy the base ID into Parabola, and then enter the required table name.

 - Let’s do some calculations to arrive at the data we want.
 We want to display a leaderboard of the sales amount broken down by sales agent on our Geckoboard dashboard.